open-education-hub/operating-systems/content/chapters/compute/lab/content/processes.md

 ## Sum of the Elements in an Array

-Let's assume we only have one process on our system and that process knows how to add the numbers in an array.
+Let's assume we only have one process on our system, and that process knows how to add the numbers in an array.
-It can use however many resources it wants since there is no other process to contest it.
+It can use however many resources it wants, since there is no other process to contest it.
-It would probabily look like the code in `support/sum-array/c/sum_array_sequential.c`.
+It would probably look like the code in `support/sum-array/c/sum_array_sequential.c`.
 The program also measures the time spent computing the sum.
 Let's compile and run it: